hivekit/client-js/README.md

-client.ping // heartbeat roundtrip time in milliseconds client.constants // access to system level constants client.options // a map of user provided and default options
+client.ping // heartbeat roundtrip time in milliseconds client.constants // access to system level constants client.options // a map of user provided and default options client.version // the version of the client SDK

+// the version and build date of the server the client is connected to.
+// populated once connectionStatus == 'authenticated'
+client.serverVersion
+client.serverBuildDate

 // Events
 'error' // emitted when an error occurs